 Rather than trying not to have the sugar, focus all of your energy on taking the best care of you instead.
 Eat good food that nourishes you, do things that make you happy like read a book or watch your favorite show, spend time outside, catch up with a friend, move, stretch, meditate, take a bath, do a face mask, get plenty of rest and sleep… indulge in any little (or big) luxury that make you feel good.

 Flood your diet and fill your plate with lots of fresh vegetables, fruits, lean proteins, nuts, seeds, and other healthy fats like avocado.
 When you focus on eating as much nutritious foods as you can, you’ll naturally have less room for the other stuff.

 Eat three square meals and two snacks.

 This will help keep your blood sugar stable and avoid any major dips that will exacerbate your sugar cravings.
 Don’t let yourself go hungry.
-Stay satisfied with appropriate sized meals – with lots of greens and fiber-rich vegetables, lean protein and healthy fats.
+Stay satisfied with appropriate sized meals – with lots of greens and fiber-rich vegetables, quality protein, and healthy fats.

 Find a healthier alternative.